Snaacky/thewiki/docs/tutorials/mpv.md

 ```

 !!!warning
-Your auto profile should be placed at the end of your `mpv.conf` in order to prevent conflict.
+Your auto profile(s) should be placed at the end of your `mpv.conf` in order to prevent conflict.
 !!!

 ### Quality of Life